Where Did It All Come From?

 The Bible begins with the well-known statement: "In the beginning God created the heavens and the earth."
 From the start of the Bible in Genesis to its end in the Book of Revelation [Rev. 14:6-7], God is presented as the One and only Creator of all things.

 In contrast, modern-day science omits any divine role.
 It concerns itself with only the creation itself.
-God is left out lest He upset the scientific applecart.
+God is left out lest He upset the scientific apple cart.
 But, in general, the most popular theory of science is that all things originated as a "singularity" at the Big Bang.
 What existed before this is unknowable although more recently the idea of a multiverse has gained support.
 It says that our universe is just one of many, many, many universes and we somehow happen to live in the one that allows life.
-The parameters needed in the laws of physics to sustain life are exceedingly "fine tuned" [anthropic principle].
+The parameters needed in the laws of physics to sustain life are said to be exceedingly "fine tuned" [anthropic principle].
 The precise ranges to support life are very narrow.
 Hence, if a Creator-God is not allowed to make the universe, maybe we happen to inhabit just the right one of many universes.
 However, no other universe has ever been observed.
 We haven't even seen the bounds of our universe!
 And, even if the multiverse idea were correct, it would only multiply the problem of where did they all come from!

 Wasn't there a great controversy in the early Christian Church about Creation?